jacgonisa/ChIPing/README.md

 Once verified the quality of the samples, reads are mapped to the reference genome is done (**sample_proc.sh**).
 Mapping is successful.

-Peak calling, the next step in our workflow, is a computational method used to identify chromatin regions that have been enriched with aligned reads as a consequence of PRR5 binding ([`Principles of ChIP-seq`](https://www.illumina.com/techniques/sequencing/dna-sequencing/chip-seq.html#:~:text=ChIP%2DSeq%20identifies%20the%20binding,exonuclease%20to%20trim%20unbound%20oligonucleotides).
+Peak calling, the next step in our workflow, is a computational method used to identify chromatin regions that have been enriched with aligned reads as a consequence of PRR5 binding ([`Learn about ChIP-seq!`](https://www.illumina.com/techniques/sequencing/dna-sequencing/chip-seq.html#:~:text=ChIP%2DSeq%20identifies%20the%20binding,exonuclease%20to%20trim%20unbound%20oligonucleotides)).

 The output of the peak calling is `merged_2.narrowPeak`.
 After merging (**peak_call.sh**), the total number of peaks is 902.
 The number of peaks of each replic is the same as the total, in this example, replicates 1 and 2 are identical.
 This means that PRR5 binds to chromatin in 902 loci in chromosome 1.